Ministry of Internal Affairs (Russia): Secret Police

-Soviet Era
+Soviet era (1917–89)

 Having won the October Revolution, the Bolsheviks disbanded the tsarist police forces and formed an all-proletarian Workers' and Peasants' Militsiya under the NKVD of the Russian SFSR.
-After the establishment of the USSR there was no Soviet (federal) NKVD until 1934.
+After the establishment of the USSR, there was no Soviet (federal) NKVD until 1934.
 In March 1946, all of the People's Commissariats (NK) were redesignated as Ministries (M).
 The NKVD was renamed the MVD of the USSR, along with its former subordinate, the NKGB which became the MGB of the USSR.
 The NKVDs of Union Republics also became Ministries of Internal Affairs subordinate to MVD of the USSR.

 Secret police became a part of MVD after Lavrenty Beria merged the MGB into the MVD in March 1953.
 Within a year Beria's downfall caused the MVD to be split up again; after that, the MVD retained its "internal security" (police) functions, while the new KGB took on "state security" (secret police) functions.

-In his efforts to fight bureaucracy and maintain 'Leninist principles', Nikita Khrushchev, as the Premier of the Union, called for the dismissal of the All-Union MVD.
-The Ministry ceased to exist in January 1960 and its functions were transferred to the respective Republican Ministries.
+In his efforts to fight bureaucracy and maintain 'Leninist principles', Nikita Khrushchev, as the Premier of the Soviet Union, called for the dismissal of the All-Union MVD.
+The Ministry ceased to exist in January 1960, and its functions were transferred to the respective Republican Ministries.
 The MVD of the Russian SFSR was renamed the Ministry for Securing the Public Order in 1962.

-Leonid Brezhnev again recreated the All-Union Ministry for Securing the Public Order in July 1966 and later assigned Nikolai Shchelokov as Minister; the RSFSR Ministry was disbanded for the second time, the first being at the creation of the NKVD of the Soviet Union.
+Leonid Brezhnev again recreated the All-Union Ministry for Securing the Public Order in July 1966, and later assigned Nikolai Shchelokov as Minister; the RSFSR Ministry was disbanded for the second time, the first being at the creation of the NKVD of the Soviet Union.
 The MVD regained its original title in 1968.
 Another role of the reformed MVD was to combat economic crimes, that is, to suppress private business which was largely prohibited by socialist law.
-This fight was never successful due to the pervasive nature of the black market.
+This fight was never successful, due to the pervasive nature of the black market.

 By the mid-1980s, the image of the people's militsiya was largely compromised by the corruption and disorderly behaviour of both enlisted and officer staff (the most shocking case was the robbery and murder of a KGB operative by a group of militsiya officers stationed in the Moscow Metro in 1980).